Rishi-Sudhakar/Rishi-Sudhakar/README.md

 - 💻 &nbsp; I love sleeping and reading tech articles.
 - 📰 &nbsp; Love debating and arguing in pointless tech conversations.
-- 🍕 &nbsp; Love and adore every single milestone in tech, every single technological advancements, a step into the future of mankind.
-I'd like to be a part of it, So HIRE ME!
+- 🍕 &nbsp; Love and adore every milestone in tech.

 ## Languages and Tools: